1D setups

 amplitude: float

-The relative amplitude by which the density is increased compared to the background.
+The relative amplitude by which the density oscillates compared to the background.

 eos_mode: str